TybeeS/TybeeS_ReactStaticPage/README.md

 # TybeeS_ReactStaticPage

-Content can be found in the 'master' branch".
+Content can be found in the 'master' branch.